-Performance 2014 / 2015 2014 / 2015 2015/ 2016 2016/2017 Measure Stretch Target Target Proposed Proposed of inspections 70 60 60 50
+Performance 2020 / 2021 2020 / 2021 2021/2022 2022/2023 Measure Stretch Target Target Proposed Proposed of inspections 63 63 56 56

-Discussion: With over 250 Managed Forests in the program the achievement of the Council goal of inspecting each MF once every five years requires the program to include inspections of approximately 50 MFs per year.
-The inspection program focuses on the key environmental values the Council is mandated to regulate.
-Council ongoing inspection program is designed to be an effective and efficient process that ensures participants are fulfilling the legal requirements established by law and management practices reflected in their Management Commitments.
+Discussion: With 282 Managed Forests in the program Council goal of inspecting each MF once every five years requires the program to inspect on average 56 MFs per year.
+The inspection program focuses on the key environmental values Council is mandated to regulate.
+Council ongoing inspection program is designed to be an effective and efficient process that ensures participants are fulfilling the legal requirements established by law and the management practices reflected in their Management Commitments.